 -

-Add seasonings: Add brown sugar, mustard, chili powder (if using), salt and pepper.
+Add the seasonings: Add the brown sugar, mustard, chili powder (if using), salt, and pepper.
 Stir everything together and simmer over low heat for about 10 to 15 minutes, stirring occasionally to prevent the sauce from sticking.

 -